Privacy Policy

 • Nextcloud: Logs authentication events and errors to maintain security and detect threats.

-• Security Audit Logs: Internal logs capturing system and administrative actions, totaling up to ~40MB, retained for security monitoring, incident investigation, and integrity verification.
+• Audit: Internal security logs capturing system and administrative actions, totaling up to ~40MB, retained for security monitoring, incident investigation, and integrity verification.

 Most logs are retained for approximately one (1) month, while some audit and internal security logs are kept longer to ensure service integrity and ongoing protection.
-Logs may be analysed anonymously to generate statistical insights for improving service reliability and content quality, which may be shared publicly or privately for non-commercial purposes due to their completely anonymous nature.
-None of these logs ever leave the hands of administrators of the ari-web infrastructure, unless it is completely anonymised.
+Logs may be analysed anonymously to generate statistical insights for improving service reliability, security, performance, and improving overall experience.
+These anonymous statistics may be shared publicly or privately for non-commercial purposes.
+None of the raw logs will ever leave the hands of administrators of the ari-web infrastructure, unless it is completely anonymised.
+No activity will ever be ever linked to your IP address long-term (outside of short-term IP bans) and the logs are not used for any tracking purposes.

 • Forgejo Git Forge: Includes login data, all files and repositories you upload, email addresses, hashed passwords, 2FA status, timestamps of account creation and last login, encrypted CI/CD secrets, logs, repository metadata, issues, commits, pull requests, projects, releases, packages, wiki content, and other data standard to the Forgejo platform.